ganry/realtime-notification-example/README.md

 ## Contact

-You can find more angularjs examples on my homepage.
+You can find more angularjs and node examples on my homepage.

 http://www.henrykeller.eu